ShubhanshuTripathi/ShubhanshuTripathi.github.io/README.md

 **Languages:** Python 3, Markdown

 **Software:** Jupyter Notebook (Anaconda)
--	Achieved up to **81.6% accuracy on Pima Indians Diabetes Database** with Random Forest classifier in Diabetes Prediction
+- Achieved up to **81.6% accuracy in Diabetes Prediction** on Pima Indians Diabetes Database with Random Forest classifier
--	Applied and analysed accuracies of “**K-Nearest Neighbors, Support Vector Machine, Decision Tree** and **Random Forest**” classification algorithms for diabetes prediction
+- Applied and analysed accuracies of “**K-Nearest Neighbors, Support Vector Machine, Decision Tree** and **Random Forest**” **classification algorithms** for diabetes prediction
--	Achieved up to **7.04% improvement in the accuracy of Decision Tree** classification algorithm for Diabetes Prediction
+- Achieved up to **7.04% improvement in the accuracy of Decision Tree classification algorithm** for Diabetes Prediction
--	Predicted missing values present in the dataset using a set of “**Linear Regression, Support Vector Regression, Decision Tree** and **Random Forest**” regression algorithms
+- Predicted missing values present in the dataset using a set of “**Linear Regression, Support Vector Regression, Decision Tree** and **Random Forest**” **regression algorithms**
-- Performed Dataset Balancing using **SMOTE** algorithm and then **Feature Scaling**
+- Performed **Dataset Balancing** using SMOTE algorithm and then **Feature Scaling**

 # Project Work